Project group: Vegetable growing 2

 Undersown crops and catch crops as natural soil optimizers

-Aims and approach
+Goals and approach

 The aim of the GROUND2LIVE project is to improve soil quality, promote biodiversity and make agriculture more resilient to climate change by integrating cover crops in the form of undersown or catch crops and ploughless tillage in vegetable cultivation systems.